takara-ai/TensorKiko/README.md

 ## Usage

-After installation, you can use TensorKiko from the command line:
+After installation, you can use TensorKiko from the command line to visualize your model:

 ```
 tensorkiko path/to/your/model.safetensors
 ```

+TensorKiko can also attempt to convert `.ckpt` files to `.safetensors`.
+However, conversion will only succeed if the `.ckpt` file is in a standard model format without unique code elements such as SQLite.

-For more options, use:
+For more options, use the help command:

 ```
 tensorkiko --help